MCLand-NTU/MCLand/README.md

 Once you have set up the Python 3.6 interpreter, e.g. add the system variable to path C:\ProgramData\Anaconda3, C:\ProgramData\Anaconda3\Scripts, C:\ProgramData\Anaconda3\Library\bin, you are ready to use Anaconda3 Spyder (a Python IDE) to open the MCLand_ver1.py file and run the program to start the Graphical User Interface.

+For detials on how to use MCLand please read the User Manual.